BlueWinds/LapisAzurai-old/README.md

 grunt full-build
 ```

-`grunt lib` minifies all the external libraries, while `grunt compile` copies the game js and css. `grunt sprites` compiles the spritesheets, and is by far the slowest part of the full-build process - fortunately, you won't need to re-run it unless you change the images or fiddle with a character's colors.
+`grunt lib` minifies all the external libraries, while `grunt compile` copies the game js and css. `grunt dump` regenerates dump.html from the coffeescript sources. `grunt sprites` compiles the spritesheets, and is by far the slowest part of the full-build process - fortunately, you won't need to re-run it unless you change the images or fiddle with a character's colors.
 It accepts people's names as an argument - `grunt sprites:Natalie` will compile images only for her.

 The default grunt task (invoked with just `grunt`) compiles all of the game's Coffeescript and copies the css into the /game directory.
 It then monitors the files in /src for changes and recompiles as necessary for as long as you leave it running.

-If that all went well, you can now open index.html and it will load your new freshly compiled copy of the game. :)
+If that all went well (no errors), you can now open index.html and it will load your new freshly compiled copy of the game. :)

 # License